caido/documentation/src/features/testing/workflows.md

 4. Toggling the `Enabled` checkbox from filled to empty will dictate the inclusion/exclusion of the associated Workflow in the user interface respectively.
 5. By default, Workflows are present globally (_meaning they will span across all your Projects_).
 To render a Workflow specific to a project - click the `Switch to project-specific` text within the parenthesis.
 6. Clicking the `Edit` button will present the Workflow editor and the `Duplicate` button will create a copy of the Workflow.
 7. Clicking on `Community Workflows` will open a browser window to <a href="https://github.com/caido/workflows" target="_blank">Caido's Workflow Github Repository</a>.
-Here you can download Workflows created by other Caido users or submit your own!
+Here you can download Workflows created by other Caido users or submit your own! **Workflow files are JSON based.**
+8. Click `Download` to locally download the selected Workflow.
+To delete the selected Workflow - click `Delete`.
+9. `Import` allows you to select downloaded Workflows to use in your Caido instance.